What is Arthritis?

 Arthritis is swelling and pain occurring at one or more of your joints.
 Arthritis usually occurs as people age, this illness makes it harder for people to walk and climb stairs.
 The pain can usually range from mild to severe, where people have to seek medical assistance.
 The most common causes of arthritis are obesity and being overweight.

 According to studies, even modest weight loss can provide patients suffering from knee osteoarthritis with significant pain relief.
-Studies also indicate that those patients that have additional problems relating to osteoarthritis and other health ailments that produce discomfort and pain, bariatric surgery could be the key to relief.
+Studies showed that for patients with additional problems relating to osteoarthritis and other health ailments that produce discomfort and pain, bariatric surgery could be the key to relief.

-The evidence makes it clear that while weight loss surgery helps patients to lose weight, improves overall health, decreases chances of heart-related catastrophe, it also can help to improve significantly pain due to osteoarthritis.
-The reduction in weight can relieve a tremendous amount of the pressure being the point on the joints of the patients.
-This can provide the patient with an improved quality of life, mobility and reduced level of pain.
-The results seem to be long lasting and immediate along with the reduction in weight.
-The more weight that the patient loses, the more relief the patient appears to find about their osteoarthritis pain.
+The evidence makes it clear that while weight loss surgery helps patients lose weight, improves overall health, decreases chances of heart-related catastrophe, it can also improve pain significantly due to osteoarthritis.
+The reduction in weight can relieve a tremendous amount of pressure being the point on the joints of the patients.
+This can provide the patient with an improved quality of life, mobility, and reduced level of pain.
+The results seem to be long-lasting and immediate, along with the reduction in weight.
+The more weight the patient loses, the more relief the patient appears about their osteoarthritis pain.